meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 Which student will not like if they get answers for their academic queries?
 They will love it.
 They pay for it - [online](https://www.chegg.com/homework-help/questions-and-answers) and offline both.
 This is a real problem.

 I'm dedicating october towards deciding my foolishness.
-If nerdspal is not something which [helps users](http://startupclass.samaltman.com/courses/lec07/), the best thing will be to shut it.
+If **(and only if)** nerdspal is not something which [helps users](http://startupclass.samaltman.com/courses/lec07/), the best thing will be to shut it.
 I don't want to force anything on anyone.

 These 2k stickers will help me decide how stupid I'm.
 I did this because I believe that: